Our Holiday Budget Planner Will Let You Play Santa Without Going Broke

 Once you know how much you’ll earn during the holiday season, it’s time to calculate your expenses.

 Before determining how much you can spend on holiday extras, you need to create a basic budget for essentials like rent, groceries, car insurance and other expenses.
-(If you don’t already have a monthly budget, stop what you’re doing and make one here.)
+(If you don’t already have a monthly budget, stop what you’re doing and read these tips for how to make a budget that actually works.)

 4. Calculate Your Holiday Spending